lacaulac/webex-anti-flash/README.md

 # WebEx AntiFlash

-**Disclaimer: I'm not affiliated with Cisco and/or WebEx in any way, nor was any analysis of the software needed to make this program.**
+**Disclaimer: We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Cisco, or any of its subsidiaries or its affiliates.
+No program analysis was done in order to develop this.**

 The goal of this tiny project is to prevent Cisco WebEx from flashing in the taskbar whenever an event occurs.
 I have to use this piece of software to attend online classes and I've found the taskbar popping up when typing bash commands pretty annoying, so I botched this together.
 You can use AntiFlash on other programs too by providing a PID as a command-line argument, but it might not work as expected.